mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 Grav Belt: Grav Belt: A grav belt resembles a parachute harness, and is fitted with artificial gravity modules allowing the wearer to fly.
 The internal battery can operate for a maximum of four hours before needing to be recharged.
 At TL 15, the battery can operate for 12 hours before charging.
 Options cannot be added to the grav belt.

-Grav Floater:Grav Floater: A grav fl oater is a forerunner of the grav belt, a platform upon which a single person can stand and be carried along.
+Grav Floater:Grav Floater: A grav floater is a forerunner of the grav belt, a platform upon which a single person can stand and be carried along.
 It cannot achieve any great speed but can, like an air/raft, achieve any altitude up to orbit.

 Options With the exception of on-board computer, each of these options can only be taken once on a given vehicle.